 Are There Waterproof AirTag Cases?

-Yes, there are waterproof AirTag cases available.
-The cases on the market today generally offer an Ingress Protection rating of IPx8 that offers your AirTag protection against the effects of water, under pressure for long periods.
+There are many waterproof cases available to buy that can protect an AirTag and its battery from the effects of water and liquid.
+Cases and holders on the market today generally offer an ingress protection rating of IPx8 that offers AirTags protection from the effects of water under pressure for long periods.

-As identified above, fully submerging your AirTag in water has the potential to reduce its tracking functionality, however, your mileage may vary.
-A plus of using a waterproof AirTag case is being able to attach your AirTag to water-based equipment like a jet ski without the worry of water ingress.
+As identified above, fully submerging an AirTag in water has the potential to reduce its tracking functionality, however, your mileage may vary.
+A plus of using a waterproof case is being able to attach your AirTag to water-based equipment like a jet ski without the worry of water ingress.

 Frequently Asked Questions

-Hopefully, I have answered all your questions on, can AirTags get wet.
+Hopefully, I have answered all your questions on, can AirTags get wet and are AirTags waterproof.
 Below I answer a few additional AirTag frequently asked questions, or check out my other article on are AirTags weather-resistant.

 Are AirTags easy to set up?

-AirTags are very easy to set up using the familiar Apple paring process already found when pairing an Apple Watch or AirPods.
+AirTags are very easy to set up using Apple’s Bluetooth paring process.

 Do you have to charge an AirTag.